RaiderKnight/LPMods/README.md

 LpTag2=""           // Category tag for your mod - 1 word max
 LpTag3=""           // Category tag for your mod - 1 word max
-isPatch=""          //Don't use it! - For special case only **Exclusive - Optional ModContrib=""       // List of contributors separated by a comma **Optional />
+isPatch=""          //Don't use it! - For special case only **Exclusive - Optional />
 ```

-Thumbnail tag only accept: gif, jpg and png.
+** Thumbnail tag only accept: gif, jpg and png.
+** Exclusive: Reserved to my V.I.P, patrons and donors.

 <br>
 <hr>
 <br>